Lebanon man arrested after shooting pellet gun

 Support local news coverage and the people who report it by subscribing to the Albany Democrat-Herald.

-He was taken into custody without incident and lodged on suggested charges of first-degree assault, second-degree assault, unlawful use of a weapon, reckless endangerment, and menacing.
+He was taken into custody without incident and lodged on charges of first-degree assault, second-degree assault, unlawful use of a weapon, reckless endangerment, criminal mischief and menacing.

-Brewer has a prior conviction for first-degree burglary and felony firearms possession stemming from a 2015 case.
+Brewer was arraigned in Linn County Circuit Court on charges stemming from this incident.
+He has a prior conviction for first-degree burglary and felony firearms possession stemming from a 2015 case.

-Anyone with further information about this case should contact Detective Timothy Trahan at 541-258-4318.